What is an HOA? The Housing History and Cause for Covenants

 A key benefit of an HOA is living in a well-maintained community.
-This in turn keeps property values from declining.
-It also keeps you from living next to a home that’s painted millennial pink, or living next to a home with obnoxious, party animal renters.
+This, in turn, keeps property values from declining.
+It also prevents you from living next to a house that’s painted millennial pink or living next to a home with obnoxious, party animal renters.

-A second benefit is access to amenities like a pool, gym, playground, and more.
-It’s a more private setting and is more convenient than having to commute to a nearby (and likely overcrowded) city park or pool.
+A second benefit is having access to amenities like a pool, gym, playground, and more.
+It’s a more private setting and is more convenient than having to commute to a nearby (and likely full) city park or pool.

 For homeowners who choose to challenge the HOA rules, you can expect penalties.
 HOA’s can issue fines if your lawn gets too dry, if your dog is the wrong breed (or size), or if your property is not maintained to HOA standards.